See and experience

 - Service & Info

-more so.
-Because Zugspitz Arena Bavaria-Tyrol moves you - with its originality, its vitality and its charm, a perfect Bavarian-Tyrolean combination.
+Because Zugspitz Arena Bayern-Tirol moves you - with its originality, its vitality and its charm, a perfect Bavarian-Tyrolean combination.
 A region that has defined the people and culture, where typical Bavarian and Tyrolean traditions can be found in their most authentic forms.
 A unique region against an awe-inspiring mountain backdrop - with the Zugspitze in the centre of it all.
-Anyone who loves traditions and appreciates lively customs will feel good in Zugspitz Arena Bavaria-Tyrol.
+Anyone who loves traditions and appreciates lively customs will feel good in Zugspitz Arena Bayern-Tirol.
 Numerous events provide you with opportunities to experience this warmth and sense of attachment to home and to immerse yourself in village life.

 The Corpus Christi processions in late spring are a sight worth seeing, and are particularly colourful in Grainau and Garmisch-Partenkirchen.